antleaf/SheepsTor/README.md

 ## Configuration
 Sheepstor is configured from two places:

 1. Some environment variables (see the `.env` file).
-These will need to ne set and exported in the runtime environment.
+These will need to be set and exported in the runtime environment.
 2. The config file `./config/config.yaml`